By Praveen Kannan and Anna Strokolyst The Hotspot Shield team believes the internet should be open and secure …

 We all know that our computers can get viruses, but what you might not know is that your phone can get a virus too.
 In this day and age, tablets and smartphones are just as vulnerable to getting a virus as your computer, and if your device becomes infected, it could wreak havoc on your life.
-Here’s how to detect and remove Android malware — as well as check that your iPhone is running virus free.
+Virus on phone?
+Here’s how to detect and remove Android malware — as well as check that your iPhone is running virus-free.

 The most common way for a smartphone to get a virus is by downloading a third-party app.
 However, this isn’t the only way.
 You can also get them by downloading Office documents, PDFs, by opening infected links in emails, or by visiting a malicious website.
 Both Android and Apple products can get viruses.
 While Apple devices may be the least vulnerable, you are still at risk.
 Here are some of the tell-tale symptoms that your phone may have a virus: